AltCampus/box-model/README.md

   }
 ```

-The padding property is applied to provide space within an element around the content.
+The padding property is applied to provide space around the content, within an element .
 Sometimes it is also called breathing space around the content inside the element.
 In the above code `20px` of padding has been applied therefore there will be a space of 20px around the content in the box.
 For the block and inline-block elements, padding works normally.
 But when it comes to applying padding for inline-level elements, it works a bit differently.
 The vertical padding( top and bottom) may blend into the line of above and below elements but will be displayed.
 The left and right padding will work normally.